How to report a work injury

 Don't call the hotline if…

-- The injured worker already received medical care — report online instead
+- The employee already received medical care — report online instead (see below)

-- The injured worker isn't available to participate in a call — report online instead
+- The employee isn't available to participate in a call — report online instead (see below)

 - You're a third-party administration (TPA) client — view reporting instructions